SideSlide - Tour

 • Shrink expanded RSS containers using the [Esc] key, by right-clicking or double-clicking an empty place inside, as well as by double-clicking the "last update" label at the bottom left of the container.

-• Fold an RSS container with right-click, after unfolding it by double-clicking the container title.
+• Fold an RSS container with right-click (after unfolding it by double-clicking the container title, as opposed to clicking the fold/unfold button).

 • Refresh the feed by clicking the 'Refresh' button (right of the shrink/expand button) in the container's toolbar, pressing [F5], using the middle mouse button, or by holding down [Shift] and pressing the left mouse button on the container's title or icon (when shrunk).